 Once everyone has recorded all of their losses and gains, players will need to make sure they have the right cards for their mechs.
 If players are willing, they can simply give hand-copied cards to the new owners.
 If the card they are using is one they would rather hold onto, allow the new owner to copy it.
 Using hand-copied cards is great because you can put a note on them that indicates who has owned that particular mech throughout the campaign, track battles it was in, and keep its history going.

-Next, mercenary companies must pay 10% (round up) of the total tonnage of all non-wreck, non-stored units in the sector where the battle took place.
-This cost must be paid in in WP, and in return they get that much SP.
+Next, mercenary companies must pay for the maintenance of all non-wreck, non-stored units in the mercenary company.
+Most units costs 1 WP plus 2 WP per Size of the unit.
+Infantry units with a CAR value lower than 15 just cost 1 WP.
+This cost must be paid in in WP, and in return the mercenary company receives an equivalent amound of SP.
 This represents the purchasing of new parts to replace old worn out parts, and the salvage and recycling of old parts into spares and scrap that can be used somewhere else.
-If you don't have the WP to pay for this, or you choose not to, any unmaintained unit is put into storage; unless it is an Infantry Unit, it is converted to cargo, weighing 110% its normal tonnage, and take up space in a base's Cargo Capacity (CT).
+If you don't have the WP to pay for this, or you choose not to, any unmaintained unit is put into storage; unless it is an Infantry Unit, it is converted to cargo, taking up space in a base's Cargo Capacity based on its size.
+For non-infantry units, this is 35 tons for a Size 1, 55 tons for Size 2, 80 tons for Size 3, and 100 tons for Size 4.
+For infantry units, this is 1.1 times their CAR value, rounding up.
 The unit keeps its damage values if any, but does not cost any maintenance costs in future Maintenance Phases until it is taken out of storage.
-If the unit is Infantry, they desert with their leader and equipment.
-During a later Maintenance Phase, you may pay SP worth 20% of the tonnage of the Unit to take it out of storage.
+During a later Maintenance Phase, you may pay SP equal to double what it would normally cost for maintenance of the unit to take it out of storage.

 This transaction has the type "Maintenance," no assets are transacted, the change in WP and SP are recorded, the date is the date of the battle, and the signature is done by a player on the other side of the contract.